henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 For categorical colours, the difficulty comes when we need to keep chroma and lightness similar so colours don't seem stronger than each other.
 But if we want the colours to work in greyscale you need variation in lightness.
 Getting some difference in lightness also helps viewers with colour so they aren't relying on hue alone.

-[I want hue](http://tools.medialab.sciences-po.fr/iwanthue/) is a tool to help you choose to "generate and refine palettes of optimally distinct colors."
-You see the possible colour space in HCL and it uses some maths to try and make as far away from each other in colour space as possible colours.
+[I Want Hue](http://tools.medialab.sciences-po.fr/iwanthue/) is a tool to help you choose to "generate and refine palettes of optimally distinct colors."
+You set the possible colour space in HCL and it uses some maths to pick colours as far away from each other in colour space.

-If we set chroma to 50-55 and lightness to 65-70 and ask it to generate 4 distinct colours we get.
+If we set the chroma range to 50-55 and lightness to 65-70 and ask it to generate 4 distinct colours we get.

 <div style="height:40px;width:40px;background-color:#afa746;"></div>
 <div style="height:40px;width:40px;background-color:#6e9df7;"></div>
 <div style="height:40px;width:40px;background-color:#5faf66;"></div>
 <div style="height:40px;width:40px;background-color:#f7767d;"></div>

 On the surface, these look quite different.
-I want hue looks at the difference between colours and gives them a grading on how well they do.
+I Want Hue looks at the difference between colours and gives them a grading on how well they do.
 5 out of the 6 of the colour pairs have smiling faces for colour distance so it's easy to tell these colours apart.
 This drops to 1/6 if we consider colour blindness.
 But if we desaturate these colours we find these almost all the same.

 | Colour                                                       | Desaturated colour                                           |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |